Hans-Joachim Voth: Research

-Distinctions and Honors
+Distinctions and honors

 Voth has won several prizes.
 In addition to two prizes for best dissertation and election to the Econometric Society in 2022, he won a Leverhulme Prize Fellowship, the Larry Neal Prize for best paper in Explorations in Economic History in 2010-11 (with Mauricio Drelichman), the Albert Hirschman Award for best writing in global political economy, and the Montias Prize for best paper in the Journal of Comparative Economics in 2020-21 (with Jacopo Ponticelli).
 His research has attracted external funding of more than €4.3 million, including a European Research Council Advanced Grant.
 He has delivered the Tawney Memorial Lecture at the EHS, Cambridge, April 2011, the Sir John Hicks Lecture in Oxford, 2016, and the NFR Crafts Lecture in Warwick (2021), as well as keynotes at numerous conferences and workshops.
+His research has - as of November 2025 - been cited more than 11,000 times, and he has an h-index of 49.